Are you ready to buy a home? 7 questions to ask

 6. Are you aware of all the expenses of being a homeowner?

-Costs like heating and insurance are often higher for homeowners.
+Costs like utilities and insurance are often higher for homeowners.
 You may also have to pay for things you currently get for free, such as waste removal and lawn care.
-And when the hot water heater breaks or a storm damages your roof in the middle of the night, you won't be able to simply call your landlord.
+And when the water heater breaks or a storm damages your roof in the middle of the night, you won't be able to simply call your landlord.
 Because home expenses vary widely by region — a heating bill in Maine looks very different from one in Virginia — your best bet is to talk to either a real estate broker or homeowners in the area where you hope to live, just to get a sense of what you are in for.

 Aside from standard homeowner expenses, have you thought about how your home will affect your taxes?
 This is one of the many financial considerations you'll want to weigh as you plan ahead to cover your expenses in retirement.
-If relocating is an option, you may want to consider the seven states with no state income tax to reduce your tax liability.
+If relocating is an option, you may want to consider the eight states with no state income tax to reduce your tax liability.

 7. Might it make sense for you to rent?